danipedro2006/Online-reservation-platform/README.md

 * [Contact](#contact)

 ## General info
+Online Donors Reservation
-The application allows the willing donors to donate, and help hospitals to keep a record of the donor's data in case if they need to communicate with them.
+This application allows the willing donors to register and help hospitals to keep a record of the donor's data in case if they need to communicate with them.

 ## Screenshots
 [Click-me!](https://github.com/danipedro2006/Spring-Boot-CRUD-demo-project/blob/master/FRqeKMwI4D.gif)